Know your onions!

 GST: Where GST is applicable, all prices include GST.
 Oh, and they are all in Australian dollars.

-Restaurant and Cookery School: Our lunches and cookery classes are small so we are unable to offer refunds.
+Restaurant: Our lunches and events are small so we are unable to offer refunds unless we get 14 days notice.
 Please contact us if you need to cancel and we will do our best to fill your spot from the waiting list.
 If we are able to fill your spot, we will happily re-book you for a later date.
 We would also encourage you to offer your place to a friend.
 We will do whatever we can to make things work for you, though more notice is better than less.

 Warranties: One of the conditions of our checkout system is that we have a warranty policy.
 Warranties don’t really apply to any of our products, but please contact us if you’re unhappy with anything.